TinyPin146/cvReactProjectTOP/README.md

    2. If the state lives in an upper parent then i need to pass a callback fn as prop so the child comp. can update the parents state.
    3. **The 2nd option seems to be a better option**
 3. Okay, now i will have to create a mock implementation of an "input-to-CV" render
+   1. Challenge: I needed to divide the state lifting.
+So on input change the forms state updates.
+And on form submit the App's state gets the form state and rerenders the CV.
 4. And after step #3 i will have to create the whole app (seems like repetition, but we will see.)
    1. One challenge i see is conditional rendering based on form types (basic data, experience, education)
+5. A better approach would have been to lay out the whole app first in a static manner
 ## Process
 1. Create basic page layout with header and footer
 2. Create input component